Roll Your Shoulders

 There's more to good posture than having an ergonomic assessment at work

-I am passionate about movement, in the most simplest, most accessible forms - movements that are easy to do, and help people feel better.
+I am passionate about movement, in the most simplest, most accessible forms - movements that are easy and fun to do.
 For years, I've treated neck, back and shoulder pain caused by long hours of sitting at a desk.
-I have taught practical movements and explained the difference between helpful and harmful posture, and often seeing immediate improvements.
+I see the long-term effects of NOT moving, of being in static postures, and I know that NOW is the time act.
 As a physiotherapist, osteopath, and strength and conditioning coach, I'm fortunate to draw from each of these disciplines to tailor my approach to the person in front of me.

 After years of watching chronic neck and back pain worsen from hours of sitting at a desk, I founded Roll Your Shoulders - a workplace wellness initiative.
 I lead group movement sessions designed to be simple, effective, and engaging.
 These movements don't require special skills, perfection, or long explanations - and they are a far cry from boring stretches that offer little real benefit, They can be done at the desk, away from it, or even while walking down the street.
 Book a session and help your team move their way out of neck and back pain.